orestesgaolin/flutter_background_processing/presentation.md

 ---

-# Summary
+# Final remarks

-- Use cases for background processing
+- What other use cases there may be?
-- Ways to achieve it in Flutter apps
+- Issues with bg processing and new Android policy
-- **Dart or native code?**
+- Building with Flutter ➡️ understand all platforms

 ---